Universal Interface Language

-A Universal Interface Language is a language that allows for an interchange of deep information between objects.
-It does this by allowing an object to experiment on another object to determine what it thinks the object is capable of.

-The concept was introduced by Alan Kay as early as 1997 in his keynote speech at OOPSLA.
+A universal interface language is a language that allows for an interchange of information between objects.
+It does this by allowing an object to experiment on another object to determine what the object can do.
+Alan Kay introduced the concept in 1997 during his keynote speech at OOPSLA.

-The goal of a Universal Interface Language is to achieve (automatic) interoperability beyond that provided by an Interface description language such as CORBA or a message exchange protocol such as SOAP.
+The goal of a universal interface language is to achieve automatic interoperability beyond that provided by an interface description language or a message exchange protocol such as Simple Object Access Protocol (SOAP).

 Usage

 There are currently no known implementations of a Universal Interface Language.
 Based on Kay's description, we would expect each object involved in the conversation to have a URL or IP address.